Titan Medical Announces Receipt of MCTO

-/EIN News/ -- TORONTO, ON, April 04, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. (“Titan” or the “Company”) (TSX: TMD; OTC: TMDIF) announces that it has been granted a management cease trade order (“MCTO”) by the Ontario Securities Commission (the “OSC”), as its principal regulator, under National Policy 12-203 – Cease Trade Orders for Continuous Disclosure Defaults (“NP 12-203”).
+TORONTO, ON, April 04, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. ("Titan" or the "Company") TMDTMDIF announces that it has been granted a management cease trade order ("MCTO") by the Ontario Securities Commission (the "OSC"), as its principal regulator, under National Policy 12-203 – Cease Trade Orders for Continuous Disclosure Defaults ("NP 12-203").

 On March 22, 2023, the Company announced that (i) it would not be filing its annual financial statements, the related management's discussion and analysis and annual information form, and the accompanying chief executive officer and chief financial officer certification for its financial year ended December 31, 2022 (collectively, the "Annual Filing Documents") within the time period prescribed by National Instrument 51-102 – Continuous Disclosure Obligations and National Instrument 52-109 – Certification of Disclosure in Issuers' Annual and Interim Filings; and (ii) it had applied to the Ontario Securities Commission requesting a MCTO be imposed in respect of the late filing of its Annual Filing Documents.